tobialase1-jpg/Google-CyberSecurity-Certificate/README.md

 - Using linux commands to manage file permissions
 - Identifying vulnerablilities for a small business
 - Documenting incidents with an incident handler's journal
-- Importing and parsing a text file in a security-related scenarioa
+- Importing and parsing a text file in a security-related scenarios

 ### Tools Used

+- Linux
+- SQL
-- TBC
+- Python

-## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*
+- Google Chronicle / Security Operations